JasonPy/twitter-query-expansion/README.md

 # 3. Pipeline
 In order to find relevant Tweets within a large collection, it is useful to expand the initial user query with suitable terms.
 Therefore, a structural approach is provided - a configurable pipeline.
 This pipeline handles the expansion of the user query by firstly processing the initial query terms by the component [Text Processor](#31-text-processing).
-It outputs a list of tokens with specific information.
-Based on this, tokens are identified for finding similar terms.
+It outputs a list of tokens with specific properties.
+Based on these information and the underlying configuration it is determined which tokens are used to find similar terms.

 The selected terms are feed into the Word Embedding models.
 The component [Word Embedding](#32-word-embedding) handles the process of retrieving $`n`$ possible expansion terms for each selected term.
 The pipeline allows to download and process arbitrary pre-trained Word Embeddings.

 To determine, if a possible expansion term is suitable, the component [Elastic Search](#33-elastic-search) receives the previously computed terms.
 By looking at the co-occurrences of the initial term and the expansion term, the most appropriate expansions are chosen.
-Finally, the query is executed and the Top K Tweets returned.
+Finally, the query is executed and the Top $`k`$ Tweets returned.

 Depending on the objective, it is possible to configure the terms that should be replaced based on Natural Language properties and is further described in the following subsections and explicitly shown in the [demo.ipynb]().
 The overall structure of the Pipeline is displayed below.
 <p align="center">